New York's 3rd State Assembly district

 New York's 3rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Joe DeStefano since 2019.

 Geography

+2020s

 District 3 is located entirely within Suffolk County.
+It includes portions of the town of Brookhaven, including the villages of Bellport, Mastic Beach, East Patchogue, Farmingville, Shirley, Medford, Middle Island, Ridge, Yaphank and the hamlet of Brookhaven.

+The district overlaps New York's 1st and 2nd congressional districts, and the 1st and 3rd districts of the New York State Senate.

+2010s

-It includes portions of the town of Brookhaven, Bellport, Mastic Beach, East Patchogue, Coram, Farmingville, Gordon Heights, Shirley, Medford, Middle Island, and Ridge.
+District 3 is located entirely within Suffolk County.
+It includes portions of the town of Brookhaven, including the villages of Bellport, Mastic Beach, East Patchogue, Coram, Farmingville, Gordon Heights, Shirley, Medford, Middle Island, and Ridge.